reedliu/my_Practice/knowledge/003-About-BRCA.md

 People of **Ashkenazi Jewish** descent have a **higher prevalence** of harmful BRCA1 and BRCA2 mutations than people in the general U.S. .
 Also, **Norwegian, Dutch, and Icelandic** peoples have a higher prevalence.

+#### About genetic sequencing tests

+- Do not benefit every patient.
+They might **not identify the "driver" DNA alteration** or **cannot be targeted** by existing therapies
+- **Heterogeneous** :tumors are composed of cancer cells with varied.
+A small sample of cancer cells obtained from a biopsy may not accurately represent a heterogeneous tumor.
+The tests  act **against some, but not all**, of your cancer cells.
+- Genetic alterations in a tumor can change over time, but a sequencing test **only captures a “snapshot”**

 #### Genetic test result

 - **Positive**